Our volunteers offer informal companionship to people aged 65 and over in Berwickshire and Kelso.

 Expenses paid: Yes

-Expenses details: Expenses are available for refreshments taken while volunteering.
+Expenses details: Travel expenses are available along with expenses are available for refreshments taken while volunteering.

 Taster available: Yes